Fiona Sinnott's house

 Sinnott was last seen in public at Butler's in Broadway on February 8th, 1998.
 That Sunday night, she was having drinks with three of her female friends.

 When her ex-boyfriend, Sean Carroll, entered the pub, she seemed somewhat surprised by his arrival and did not greet him.
-Consequently, he spent most of the evening sitting at the bar by himself.
+As a result, he spent most of the evening sitting at the bar by himself.

 Coordinates: 52.217394, -6.382393